 As a student, faculty or staff member, you have full access to the library's resources.
 Most of the library's collections are available online through the library's catalog, which you may access over the Internet from home, office, or around campus.
-You can also utilize the Instructional Materials Center, a branch library located in Maxim Doucet Hall that houses instructional materials for the elementary- and secondary-level classroom, or affiliated libraries including Enterprise Sugar Library and the Paul & Lulu Hilliard University Art Museum.
+You can also utilize the Instructional Materials Center, a branch library located in Maxim Doucet Hall that houses instructional materials for the elementary- and secondary-level classroom, or affiliated libraries including the William S. Patout III Sugar Library and the Paul & Lulu Hilliard University Art Museum.

 Here at the library, our trained and professional faculty and staff members have interests and talents in many fields, which allow us to provide the highest quality service to you.
 We are making a constant effort to improve the University library system.
 The rapid growth of our collections and our use of the latest technologies in efficient library service, plus our work with faculty across the campus, all work together to assure you receive the finest in library service available.